jakebruce/universal-sparse-encoder/README.md

 ![filters](https://raw.githubusercontent.com/jakebruce/universal-sparse-encoder/master/imgs/filters.png "Filters")

-We can encode inputs as sparse binary vectors by with K-winners-take-all, which produces vectors like this on digits from the MNIST test set (note that the network has never seen these examples before):
+We can encode inputs as sparse binary vectors with K-winners-take-all, which produces vectors like this on digits from the MNIST test set (note that the network has never seen these examples before):

 ![encodings](https://raw.githubusercontent.com/jakebruce/universal-sparse-encoder/master/imgs/encodings.png "Encodings")

+The horizontal axis enumerates the digits fed to the network, and the vertical axis corresponds to the units in the hidden layer.

 It is not necessarily clear how to evaluate the quality of these encodings, but notice that there is clear structure shared between digits of the same class